The Social Effects of Alcoholism

 - Brock admitted to drinking and his victim was so inebriated from alcohol that she fell unconscious.

-- Court documents obtained by CNN shed light on the disturbing assault and Turner’s history of alcohol abuse and sexually aggressive behavior.10
+- Court documents obtained by CNN shed light on the disturbing assault and Turner’s history of alcohol abuse and sexually aggressive behavior.

-- As of December 2017, Brock is appealing his sexual assault conviction on the grounds that he did not receive a fair trial.11
+- In August 2018, Turner lost his appeal to overturn his sexual assault conviction on the grounds that he did not receive a fair trial.

 - About 17.6 million adults in the U.S. currently suffer from alcohol abuse or dependence.
-Several million more people engage in risky, binge drinking patterns that can lead to alcohol problems.2
+Several million more people engage in risky, binge drinking patterns that can lead to alcohol problems.

-- Nearly 88,000 people die from alcohol-related causes every year in the U.S.3
+- Nearly 88,000 people die from alcohol-related causes every year in the U.S.

-- As many as one-third of adults in the U.S. have alcohol use disorder (AUD) at some point in their lives, but only about 20% receive treatment.4
+- As many as one-third of adults in the U.S. have alcohol use disorder (AUD) at some point in their lives, but only about 20% receive treatment.

-- About 20% of college students meet the criteria for an AUD.5
+- About 20% of college students meet the criteria for an AUD.

-- Every year, about 1,825 students ages 18-24 incur alcohol-related unintentional fatal injuries, including motor-vehicle crashes.5
+- Every year, about 1,825 students ages 18-24 incur alcohol-related unintentional fatal injuries, including motor-vehicle crashes.

-- About 1 in 4 college students report academic consequences from drinking, including missing class, falling behind in class, doing poorly on exams or papers and receiving lower grades overall.5
+- About 1 in 4 college students report academic consequences from drinking, including missing class, falling behind in class, doing poorly on exams or papers and receiving lower grades overall.

 Life can be better.
 Get expert alcohol treatment.